Bearkat Orgs: El Gato And Channel 7 En Español

 El Gato offers a great opportunity for students that wish to work in communications or marketing.
 Rios-Mangual worked as a weather reporter for Spanish TV/Channel 7 when she was a student at SHSU.

 “Because of all those videos that I was able to save in my demo when I’m interviewed for jobs, that's what I showed, and I got my first job,” she said.
-“If the opportunity is out there, whether it is TV or radio,
+“If the opportunity is out there, whether it is TV or radio, you need to take advantage of it because it's going to help you in your future.”

 - END -